Top 5 Ways to Manage Your Money

 It can be hard to say “no” to this person.
 He’s your son’s soccer coach.
 She helped organize the church bazaar.
 He was a drinking buddy in

-high school college, although he never graduated.
+high school college, although it took him six years to graduate.
 And he’s a good salesman, which is what makes him successful.
 You can do worse than to sign on with her, but you can do much better.

 5. DIY (Do It Yourself)